 Teachers of all Creative Arts subjects in Years 7–10 or of Creative Arts K–6, will continue to implement current approved NSW Syllabuses.

-Teachers in NSW are reminded to refer to the following updates and memorandums to Principals released by the Board of Studies, Teaching and Educational Standards (BOSTES) for advice about implementation in NSW.
+Teachers in NSW are reminded to refer to the following updates and memorandums to Principals released by the Board of Studies, Teaching and Educational Standards (BOSTES) for advice about implementation of curriculum in NSW.

 NSW Syllabuses update – 30 May 2014

 BOSTES released the following update (30 May 2014), advising that: